-Virtual Meetings
+Virtual Workshops

-Staff will host a series of virtual public meetings beginning in April to solicit feedback on capital infrastructure projects proposed as part of the needs assessment.
+Staff will host a series of virtual public workshops beginning in April/ early May to solicit feedback on capital infrastructure projects proposed as part of the needs assessment.
 The public will also have an opportunity to comment on the area's transportation network and provide specific feedback on improvements.
+When writing of the plan commences, the public will also have an opportunity to review and respond to draft chapters through virtual workshops.